thefonseca/ai-resources/README.md

 <a name="deep-learning" />
 ### Deep Learning

-* [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285) (2016) - "We introduce a guide to help deep learning practitioners understand and manipulate convolutional neural network architectures.".
+* [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285) (2016) - "We introduce a guide to help deep learning practitioners understand and manipulate convolutional neural network architectures".

+* [Understanding Neural Networks Through Deep Visualization](http://yosinski.com/deepvis) (2015) - "Progress in the field will be further accelerated by the development of better tools for visualizing and interpreting neural nets.
+We introduce two such tools here.
+The first is a tool that visualizes the activations produced on each layer of a trained convnet as it processes an image or video. (...)
+The second tool enables visualizing features at each layer of a DNN via regularized optimization in image space".

 * [DeCAF: A Deep Convolutional Activation Feature for Generic Visual Recognition](https://arxiv.org/abs/1310.1531) - "We evaluate whether features extracted from the activation of a deep convolutional network trained in a fully supervised fashion on a large, fixed set of object recognition tasks can be re- purposed to novel generic tasks".